rax845163/federatorai-operator/docs/crd_alamedaservice.md

       class: "normal"           ## mandatory when type=pvc
 ```

 In this example, it creates an _AlamedaService_ CR with name _my-alamedaservice_ in namespace `alameda`.
-By creating this CR, **FederatorAI Operator** starts to:
+By creating this CR, **Federator.ai Operator** starts to:
 - deploy Alameda core components, components for recommendation execution and components for GUI
+- create an [_AlamedaScaler_](https://github.com/containers-ai/alameda/blob/master/design/crd_alamedascaler.md) to self-orchestrate Alameda's resource usage
-- The pulled Alameda component image tag is _latest_.
-The only exceptions are InfluxDB and Grafana components.
+- pull _latest_ Alameda component image except InfluxDB and Grafana components.
 To overwrite the pulled image tag of InfluxDB and Grafana, users can specify them in _section schema for each component_.
-- Alameda datahub will retrieve metrics from Prometheus at _https://prometheus-k8s.openshift-monitoring:9091_
+- set Alameda datahub to retrieve metrics from Prometheus at _https://prometheus-k8s.openshift-monitoring:9091_
-- log path will be mounted with _emptyDir{}_ for each component
+- mount _emptyDir{}_ to log path for each component
-- PVC are claimed and mounted in data path for each component
+- claim volumn by PVC and mount it to data path for each component

 ### A More Complicated Example
 Here is another _AlamedaService_ CR example to show how to overwrite the global setting for some components: